dmartincc/kattumaram.github.io/index.md

 ⏰ It takes **only 5 minutes**.

-We will recieve your dream and carfully analyse it for you.
-Then you will recieve a personalized report about your dream in your inbox.
-In 24 hours you will have your dream interpretation.
+We will receive your dream and carfully analyse it for you.
+Then we will send you a personalized report about your dream.
+In 24 hours you will have your dream interpretation in your inbox.

 What will you find in your dream report?